binarylogic/authlogic/README.md

 end
 ```

-This handles validations, etc. It is also "smart" in the sense that it if a
+It is also "smart" in the sense that if a login or username field
-login field is present it will use that to authenticate, if not it will look for
+is present it will use that to authenticate, if not it will look for
-an email field, etc. This is all configurable, but for 99% of cases that above
+an email field.
+This is all configurable, but for 99% of cases the above
 is all you will need to do.

 You may specify how passwords are cryptographically hashed (or encrypted) by